African Vet Conservation Volunteer

 Stay in a beautiful safari reserve as you live, breathe and work in the African bush

 This course is intensive, and aims to send you home confident with planning, carrying out and understanding the logistics surrounding wildlife work.
-This is of great benefit if you wish to peruse a career in exotics, wildlife or zoo work.
+This is of great benefit if you wish to pursue a career in exotics, wildlife or zoo work.
+The course is capped at 12 participants to ensure the best learning experience.
 Your project coordinator, Hein Schoeman, is a wildlife professional with 14 years of experience.
 Hein and the vet team are enthusiastic and patient teachers that make the experience even more exciting and fun.
 You will join us as a friend, and leave as family.
+There is a free 20 module online course included in the cost of this project, which is to be completed before you arrive.

 Students work Monday to Friday and have weekends off.
 You can choose to join for a 2 or 3 weeks stay.
 During the week you will enjoy both lecture and practical based teaching in the following areas: